 The variations are limitless.
-You may add the other fruits like mango, banana which has got the smooth, creamy texture like avocado.
+You may add other fruits like mango banana, which has a smooth, creamy texture like avocado.
 These type of fleshy fruits significantly blends with the tea.
 And you may also make the color variations with strawberries or blueberries.

 Avocado bubble tea

-Cook tapioca pearl according to the package instructions.
+- Cook tapioca pearl according to the package instructions.

-Strain it add honey.
+- Strain it add honey.

-Combine gently until the pearls are completely covered with honey.
+- Combine gently until the pearls are completely covered with honey.
 And Keep aside.

-Pulse until the mixture becomes smooth and silky.
+- Pulse until the mixture becomes smooth and silky.

-In the serving glass, add a tablespoon of tapioca pearls at the bottom.
+- In the serving glass, add a tablespoon of tapioca pearls at the bottom.

-Then add avocado mixture and the pearl alternatively for one or two times.
+- Then add avocado mixture and the pearl alternatively for one or two times.